piccolo-orm/piccolo/docs/src/piccolo/query_types/objects.rst

 get_related
 ~~~~~~~~~~~

-If you have an object from a table with a ``ForeignKey`` column, and you want
+If you have an object from a table with a :class:`ForeignKey <piccolo.columns.column_types.ForeignKey>`
-to fetch the related row as an object, you can do so using ``get_related``.
+column, and you want to fetch the related row as an object, you can do so
+using ``get_related``.

 .. code-block:: python